Ceasar/dots/README.md

     - This makes forking far less useful.
 People tend to just cherry-pick.
 - Putting all dotfiles in one repo makes history and documentation less useful.
 - If dotfiles are shared, decisions to change them must be conservative.
+- Many dotfiles themselves tend to be antimodular.
+By putting them in their own project, they can be organized (and then generated) in a more meaningful way.

 What we want is a way to split up dotfiles by app.
 We want a git repo for each app with meaningful history and for easy fork-ability.